Probable Event Constrained Optimization and A Data-embedded Solution Paradigm: Introduction

+Let $e$ denote an event in the event set $\mathcal{E}$ and $\mathbb{P}[\cdot]$ represent the probability of an event, this paper has the following definition on a ``probable event". \begin{definition}[on a probable event] An event $e \in \mathcal{E}$ is called a probable event if $\mathbb{P}[e]\ge \alpha$, where $\alpha$ is a user-defined probability threshold. \end{definition} This research considers a random event of ``the outcome of the uncertain parameters\footnote{Called random variables in some references.} $\xi \in \Upxi$ equals to a specific value $y \in \Upxi$," where $\Upxi \subset (\mathbb{Z}^{u_1},\mathbb{R}^{u_2})$ ($u_1+u_2=u$), in the studied decision-making process.
+For example, in electric power systems, the operators need to deal with a random event that the power output of renewable energy resources are specific values.
+Then, considering $e:\xi=y$, i.e., the value of $\xi$ is $y$, as an event, we have the following specific formulation of PECO:

-where $f:\mathbb{R}^n \rightarrow \mathbb{R}$, and $g:\mathbb{R}^n \times \Upxi \rightarrow \mathbb{R}^m$ are general functions, and $\mathbb{P}[\cdot]$ represents the probability of an event.
+where $f:\mathbb{R}^n \rightarrow \mathbb{R}$, and $g:\mathbb{R}^n \times \Upxi \rightarrow \mathbb{R}^m$ are continuous and differentiable functions.
 Without loss of generality, only inequality constraints are considered in (\ref{PCC}) since there are explicit and implicit methods of equivalently reformulating equations as inequations.
-The vector of uncertain parameters $\xi \in \Upxi \subset (\mathbb{Z}^{r_1},\mathbb{R}^{r_2})$ ($r_1+r_2=r$) follows certain probability distributions which may be \textit{unknown}.
-The proposed constraint (\ref{PCC}) is called \textit{probability contour constraint} (PCC), since $\mathbb{P}[\xi=y]=\alpha$ specifies a contour in $\Upxi$ (see two examples in Figure \ref{fig:contour}), and consquently, problem (\ref{PCCSP}) is called \textit{probability contour constrained optimization} (PCCO) in this paper.

-The PCC (\ref{PCC}) logically means that ``a solution of problem (\ref{PCCSP}) should satisfy $g(x,\xi) \le 0$ for all high-probability realizations of the uncertain parameters $\xi \in \Upxi$, i.e., the realizations whose probabilities are not less than $\alpha$"\footnote{Denoted as logical meaning (LM)$\#$1}.
-It also guarantees that ``the probability of that a solution violates $g(x,\xi) \le 0$ is not bigger than a certain value"\footnote{Denoted as LM$\#$2}.
-The proposed PCC (\ref{PCC}) is considered an alternative to the following conventional chance-constraint (CC):

-where $\beta$ is the allowed probability of constraint violation.
-While the CC (\ref{CCC}) logically means that ``the probability of that a solution violates $g(x,\xi) \le 0$ is not bigger than $\beta$," it cannot guarantee the feasibility of a solution to all high-probability realizations of $\xi$ which is desirable for many engineering systems.

-The novelty and contributions of this paper reside in that: \begin{enumerate}[leftmargin=*] \item The proposed PCC (\ref{PCC}) is considered an interesting alternative to the conventional CC (\ref{CCC}), since the it can guarantee both LM$\#$1 and LM$\#$2 while CC guarantees only LM$\#$2 (see the related analysis and proofs in Section 2); \item While the existing solution methods for the conventional chance-constrained optimization (CCO) are not applicable to PCCO problems, we developed a novel, conceptually simple solution paradigm which uses real-world historical data as input samples (see Section 3); \item Algorithms of strategic data selection are developed for improving the computational efficiency of the proposed data-based solution paradigm by effectively eliminating inactive data points (see Section 4). \end{enumerate} Note that, while the PCCO is a newly defined problem, a literature review on the existing methods of solving its conventional counterpart--the CCO--is provided in Subsection 2.2.
+The vector of uncertain parameters $\xi$ follows some probability distributions that may be \textit{unknown} and $y$ represents a future outcome of $\xi$.